-Middle, High School, the core academic subjects of Language Arts, Mathematics, Science, History and Social Studies, are complemented by a full range of enriching classes in Technology, Health and Physical Education, Music, Drama and the Visual Arts.
+Limiting class sizes to 24 students allows for the potential of each student to be maximized.The core academic subjects of Language Arts, Mathematics, Science, History and Social Studies, are complemented by a full range of enriching classes in Technology, Health and Physical Education, and the Arts.

 As students at this stage often become deeply engaged with special interests and pursuits, they have new opportunities to investigate, use and share their growing skills and understandings.
 Students in the middle school are increasingly able to reflect on their capacities as learners.
 A strong emphasis is placed on developing an understanding of personal strengths and areas for growth, on building confidence, and skills for leadership.
 Our holistic approach to education enables students to explore many possible paths to success.
 This is a time of self-exploration, self-discovery, and a growing understanding of, “Who I am and who I can be.”

 In the last two years of high school, students will focus more on their individual interests and identify and prepare for initial postsecondary goals.
 University and college preparation are designed to equip students with the knowledge and skills they need to meet the entrance requirements for specific university and college programs.